JPM2002/Tech-Team---Nittany-Ai/Fall 2025/Neural Networks/Digit Classifier Project.md

 2. Follow along with a tutorial (if you want)
 	* PyTorch has a decently steep learning curve, so following along with a tutorial is a good way to get your feet under you.
 Just make sure you have a good understanding of whats going on!
 	* This video does a good job of walking you through everything: https://www.youtube.com/watch?v=vBlO87ZAiiw&t=0s&ab_channel=NeuralNine
+	* If you would rather use Tensorflow (which is a lot easier, but isn't used it industry very often), this video does a good job of walking through the steps: https://www.youtube.com/watch?v=wQ8BIBpya2k&list=PLQVvvaa0QuDfhTox0AjmQ6tvTgMBZBEXN This guy has a ton of great videos besides this one.
+I would recommend checking them out if you're interested!

 ## PyTorch Basics